What is Politics?

 7) We talked about a 20th century political thinker Michael Oakeshott took a different idea of what is politics

-We saw that he argued that politics was about activity and practice and was SCEPTICAL (doubting of) politics as the pursuit of utopia.
+We may see that he argued that politics was about activity and practice and was SCEPTICAL (doubting of) politics as the pursuit of utopia.

 As such he was anti-utopian in his conception of politics.